jglowe/yapm.nvim/README.md

 ```

 It is responsible for loading the specified optional plugin.

+The rest of the plugin is some utility functions for running git and listing
+loaded plugins.

 ## Reasons to use this plugin
 - If you manage your dotfiles with git